 In this paper, we propose \emph{ShQveL}, a technique that enables existing SQL generators to incorporate features via LLMs.
-Our core insight to achieve \emph{efficient} SQL generators that can generate DBMS-specific SQL features is to leverage LLMs by permanently integrating the LLM-generated contents and automatically validating them.
-After an initial learning phase, we can disable LLM interactions and thus achieve an efficiency comparable to manually-written generators.
+Our core insight to achieve \emph{efficient} SQL generators that can generate DBMS-specific SQL features is to leverage LLMs by permanently integrating the LLM-generated content after automatically validating it.
+After an initial learning phase, we can disable LLM interactions and thus achieve an efficiency comparable to manually written generators.
 A key challenge is to design the approach such that LLMs can be used to determine DBMS-specific features, and subsequently validate and integrate this knowledge into the SQL generators.
-To bridge the gap between the LLM-generated contents and generator source code, we propose the concept of \emph{SQL sketching}.
+To bridge the gap between the LLM-generated content and generator source code, we propose the concept of \emph{SQL sketching}, loosely inspired by the concept of sketch-based program synthesis~\cite{solar2008program, wang2019synthesizing}.
 An SQL sketch is a template of SQL statements generated by the original SQL generator with incomplete segments as placeholders, or \emph{holes}.
-The LLM can fill these holes with SQL fragments containing DBMS-specific features.
-Subsequently, the fragments are integrated into the generators.
-During learning, LLMs complete the sketch based on their pre-trained knowledge and DBMS documentation through in-context learning.
+During learning, an LLM fills the holes in the sketch based on its pre-trained knowledge and DBMS documentation through in-context learning.
+Subsequently, the LLM-generated fragments are integrated into the generator.
 In order to impose constraints on the LLM, we prompt it by providing a SQL sketch that implicitly imposes constraints on feature usage (\emph{e.g.}, a SQL sketch \texttt{SELECT 1 ??
 1} indicates that the operator should have two integer operands).
-After receiving the LLM's response, our approach validates the complete SQL fragment and subsequently uses it during the testing process.
+After receiving the LLM's response, our approach validates the resulting filled sketch and subsequently uses the validated fragments during testing.